Table of Contents

 DNA, short for deoxyribonucleic acid, is like a cookbook that contains the recipes, or ‘genes’, that make you uniquely you.
 It’s found in almost every cell of your body, inside a part called the nucleus.

-1. DNA Structure: DNA has a unique double helix structure, kind of like a twisted ladder.
-The sides of the ladder are made of sugar and phosphate molecules, and the rungs of the ladder are made of molecules called ‘bases’.
+- DNA Structure: DNA has a unique double helix structure, kind of like a twisted ladder.
+Sugar and phosphate molecules form the sides of the ladder, while molecules called ‘bases’ form the rungs of the ladder.
 There are four types of bases: Adenine (A), Thymine (T), Guanine (G), and Cytosine (C).
 These bases pair up in a specific way: A with T and G with C, creating base pairs that form the ‘rungs’ of the DNA ladder.
 It’s the order of these base pairs that forms the different ‘recipes’ or genes.

-• Zipping Up: Once all the bases are matched up, you’ve got two identical copies of the DNA double helix, each one a mix of old and new strands.
-These are then ready to be packed into new cells during cell division.
+- Zipping Up: Once you match up all the bases, you create two identical copies of the DNA double helix, each a mix of old and new strands.
+You can then pack these into new cells during cell division.

 And that’s a basic look at DNA structure and replication.
 It’s this incredibly intricate process that helps cells divide and allows life to continue and grow!